PeterReisNyman/Lead/README.md

 ## Customization

 Environment variables control connections to MySQL, Twilio, OpenAI, Google APIs and Supabase.
-The stack expects `SUPABASE_URL`, `SUPABASE_ANON_KEY` and `SUPABASE_SERVICE_ROLE_KEY` to be set.
-Update them in `docker-compose.yml` or supply a `.env` file before starting the containers.
+Copy `.env.example` to `.env` and provide values for all required keys.
+The compose file will automatically read this file when starting the containers.

 ## License